 Large and heavy.
 At nearly 8 pounds, the Lodge 12-inch Cast Iron Skillet is quite heavy to lift.
 There is a helper handle on the opposite side that makes it somewhat easier, but that doesn't help when you're trying to hold the pan in one hand while spooning something out with the other.
 Aside from its heft, though, reviewers say this pan isn't difficult to hand wash (cast iron should never be put in the dishwasher).
 The first few times you use it food may stick, but both experts and owners say it gets increasingly nonstick the more often it's used and seasoned.
 Cast iron needs to be treated differently from other types of cookware.
-It's preferable to use as little soap as possible, and it's important to dry the pan thoroughly.
-Lightly oiling the inside of the pan after each use will help it stay well seasoned.
+It's preferable to use as little soap as possible -- none is even better -- and it's important to dry the pan thoroughly.
+Lightly oiling the inside of the pan after each use will help it stay well-seasoned.
 Lodge has complete instructions for caring for pre-seasoned pans on its website.

 Editors of Chow.com give the Lodge 12-inch Cast Iron Skillet a thorough review, awarding it 5 stars out of 5 and saying, "If we were stranded on a desert island, this is the one skillet we'd want to have with us."
 This review is for the Lodge Logic, which is the same skillet; the name has since been shortened.

-In more than 280 reviews, the Lodge 12-Inch Cast Iron Skillet earns an overall rating of 4.7 stars out of 5; 96 percent say they would recommend it to a friend.
+In nearly 450 reviews, the Lodge 12-Inch Cast Iron Skillet earns an overall rating of 4.7 stars out of 5; 95 percent say they would recommend it to a friend.
 Owners praise the skillet's usefulness for a wide range of cooking tasks and agree that it heats evenly and browns food nicely.

 In Search of a Pan That Lets Cooks Forget About Teflon, Marian Burros, June 7, 2006